 I, who have never put much thought into Jesus’ historicity, peruse an online article by Fernando Bermejo-Rubio, a professor of Greek philology and Indo-European linguistics at the Complutense University of Madrid.
 The author suggests that “Jesus of Nazareth and his followers were in fundamental sympathy with the principles of the members of the anti-Roman resistance groups, the use of violence not excepted on principle.”
 In other words, they carried daggers, switchblades, and knives.

-Suddenly everything clicks––naturally the time was ripe, during a time of colonial overlordship, for a Jesus-like figure who represented a still strong cooperative of Jewish tribes.
-(No simple seditionist, Jesus was also naturally a moral force who preached a unifying message).
-To the early Christians in the Mediterranean, I imagine Jesus was emblematic of successful resistance to the use of overwhelming, exploitative, force of the Romans.
+Suddenly everything clicks–– the time was ripe, during a time of colonial overlordship, for a figure who represented a still strong cooperative of Jewish tribes to emerge.
+(No simple seditionist, he was also naturally a moral force who preached a unifying message).
+To the early Christians of the Mediterranean, I imagine Jesus was emblematic of successful resistance to the use of overwhelming, exploitative, force of the Romans.
 I could be Jesus, you could be Jesus, if the time was right.
 And oh yeah, the global warming crisis will bring us there in a heartbeat.
 Gospel of––still searching for the son of the beach.....